rafabelokurows/sports-odds/README.md

-# Scraping sports odds from sportsbook
+# Scraping sports (NFL and MLB) odds from sportsbook

 Update 2024-09-08: I renamed the repository as I've just added a scraper for NFL game odds to go with the one for MLB games that was already in place.